sckott/cowsay/README.md

 ```
 ##
 ##  --------------
-## Careful now, or I'll get into a rant about how much you pay for ArcGIS and whether you are getting value for money if bugs become 'well-known'!
-Bugs in R tend to be either 'obscure' or 'fixed' :)
+## Getting flamed for asking dumb questions on a public mailing list is all part of growing up and being a man/woman.
-##  Barry Rowlingson
+##  Michael Watson
-##  in response to a request for rgdal to work around a well-known bug in ArcGIS
+##  in a discussion on whether answers on R-help should be more polite
-##  R-SIG-Geo
+##  R-help
-##  March 2012
+##  December 2004
 ##  --------------
 ##     \
 ##       \